deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17883/index.md

 ![](figures/figures_16_1.png)

-> 🔼 The figure shows a successful episode of a mobile phone control task, where the agent correctly interacts with various apps to complete a given goal, illustrating the relaxed accuracy metric for input-text actions.
+> 🔼 This figure shows a successful episode where the agent correctly interacts with the phone interface to complete a task, with one timestep having a relaxed accuracy due to a minor discrepancy in the input text.
 > <details>
 > <summary>read the caption</summary>
 > Figure 5: Relaxed input-text in yellow (timestep 4) and overall successful episode.
 Timestep 4 is considered correct under our relaxed input-text textual component because it is simply the singular form of the correct text, leading to a Jaccard index greater than 0.5 and presumably the same search results.
 The episode terminates successfully, with all timesteps being considered correct under our evaluation metrics.